wcgordon1/TustinRecruiting/src/content/jobs/tr-react-native-engineer-san francisco-reac-oxwwul.md

 ---
 position: React Native Engineer
 description: >-
-  Position: RTRO, a thriving Los Angeles-based startup, is on the search for a proficient React Native Engineer to elevate our Ecommerce iOS application.
+  Position: RTRO, a thriving Los Angelesbased startup, is on the search for a proficient React Native Engineer to elevate our Ecommerce iOS application.
-  Despite our LA roots, we're offering a remote position specifically for candidates located in San Francisco, CA. Join our compact yet expanding team and leave your mark on a state-of-the-art product in a dynamic startup atmosphere.
-Key Responsibilities: - Develop and sustain a high-performance Ecommerce iOS application with React Native. - Work h...
+  Despite our LA roots, we're offering a remote position specifically for candidates located in San Francisco, CA. Join our compact yet expanding team and leave your mark on a stateoftheart product in a dynamic startup atmosphere.
+Key Responsibilities:  Develop and sustain a highperformance Ecommerce iOS application with React Native.
+Work h...
 location: 'San Francisco, CA'
 team: Mobile
 datePosted: '2024-12-28T13:31:54.481Z'